scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Transform should do rotations right now.
     -   Metamorphosis file format bug should be fixed

-FontForge (as PfaEdit) was initially made available (on the web) on 7 Nov 2000, and moved to sourceforge 21 Apr 2001.
+websharpstudios (as PfaEdit) was initially made available (on the web) on 7 Nov 2000, and moved to sourceforge 21 Apr 2001.
 I started coding it in approximately Sept of 2000.